dpi/ajax_loader/README.txt

 Description
 -----------
-This module allows you to change the default drupal ajax throbber.
+This module provides allows you to change the default drupal ajax throbber.

 Installation
 ------------